 Andrew and Janine developed the property from scratch.
 They wanted to leave the city and create a beautiful retreat – back in 1995, probably before that was a thing to do.
 They wanted to create a beautiful and healing environment.
 It took a long time to achieve, but I am sure you agree it was well worth the time.

-We were going to go all around Australia to find the best place to live the dream, and we came to Bermagui for a weekend and bought the first place we saw!
-We asked a real estate agent to show us a cottage on 25 acres, and bought a 130 acre bush block without even water or power.
-When you come to Indigo you will see why we were so rash– even back in 1995 it was hard to imagine a place in Australia where you could buy that much bush in such a stunning location so close to the sea.
+They went all around Australia to find the best place to live the dream, and when they arrived in Bermagui for a weekend they bought the first place they saw!
+They asked a real estate agent to show us a cottage on 25 acres, and bought a 130 acre bush block without even water or power.
+Even back in 1995 it was hard to imagine a place in Australia where you could buy that much bush in such a stunning location so close to the sea.

-We spent many years making it happen.
+They spent many years making it happen.
 Planning, designing, digging holes and planting… Building and more building….
-Digging more holes… Amazing local craftsmen who helped us make the dream happen: Even a cooperative bank manager who kept loaning us more and more money.
-But we got there in the end and we hope you’ll love it like we do.
+Digging more holes… Amazing local craftsmen who helped them make the dream happen.
+They got there in the end and they hope, as we do, you’ll love it like we do.